hirrolot/datatype99/README.md

 ### Q: What about compile-time errors?

 A: With `-ftrack-macro-expansion=0` (GCC), there are no chances that compile-time errors will be longer than usual (remember templates!).
-However, they can be still quite obscured -- in this case, try to look at generated code (`-E` flag).
+However, they can be still quite obscured -- in this case, try to look at generated code (`-E` GCC flag).
 Hopefully, the [code generation semantics] is formally defined so normally you will not see something unexpected.

 [code generation semantics]: #semantics